stleamist/BetterSafariView/README.md

 # FullScreenSafariView

-A way to present a full-screen SFSafariViewController in SwiftUI.
+A clean way to present a full-screen SFSafariViewController with a push transition in SwiftUI.